mars-f/conduit-docs/getting-started.rst

 ::

-  $ hg wipshort
+  $ hg wip
   @  5865 tip @ autoland: configure lando s3 bucket (bug 1448051).
   |
   ~

-  $ hg bookmark fix-docstring
   $ vim pylib/mozautomation/mozautomation/commitparser.py
   $ hg status
   M pylib/mozautomation/mozautomation/commitparser.py

 Make sure our commit message is well-formatted.

-  * `Here is how to write a good commit message <https://chris.beams.io/posts/git-commit/#why-not-how>`_
-  * We do not need a bug number or "r?" reviewers list [FIXME check this]
+  * We do not need a bug number or "r?" reviewers list
-  * The component name is not needed for Firefox [FIXME check this]

 ::

   $ hg commit
-  mozautomation: fix pep8 lint
+  Fix pep8 lint

   Fix some PEP 8 lint in the module level docstrings.

 Oops, we found a second file to update.
-We can add a fix-up commit to the bookmark that adds the new changes.
+We can add a fix-up commit to the head that adds the new changes.

 ::

   $ vim pylib/mozautomation/mozautomation/treestatus.py
   $ hg commit -m 'docstring for the treestatus module'
-  $ hg wipshort
+  $ hg wip

-  @  5871 tip fix-docstring docstring for the treestatus module o  5870 mozautomation: fix pep8 lint o  5865 @ autoland: configure lando s3 bucket (bug 1448051).
+  @  5871 tip docstring for the treestatus module o  5870 Fix pep8 lint
+  o  5865 @ autoland: configure lando s3 bucket (bug 1448051).
   o  5864 hgmo: upgrade ZooKeeper to 3.4.11 (bug 1434339) r=sheehan
   o  5863 autoland: configure lando pingback url (bug 1445567) (fixup)